TrapDavid/Airtight-Doors-Hangars-and-Gates/README.md

 # SE1: Airtight Doors, Hangars, & Gates
 *The following is a very simple guide (10 steps!!) for customizing this mod*

-About two years after release, I discovered the mod requires ownership of all DLC entryways to function.
+Some users have reported difficulty running this mod without owning the DLCs.
 Instead of maintaining separate versions for each DLC, I'm sharing the mod code and instructions on how to fork it based on the DLCs you own.
 This repository will be updated [alongside the original mod](https://steamcommunity.com/sharedfiles/filedetails/?id=2970981537) after each update and DLC that introduces a new entryway.

 This guide will show you how to introduce your own fork.
 For a more detailed introduction to modding SE1 at large, [check out this guide](https://github.com/cdrch/space-engineers-fan-docs/blob/master/modding-introduction/main.md#folder-structure) or for simple .sbc files [this guide.](https://steamcommunity.com/sharedfiles/filedetails/?id=2292841964)